Platelet-Rich Plasma (PRP) Glastonbury

 Am I a Candidate for PRP?

 If you are curious about whether PRP is right for your unique circumstances, schedule a consultation with our team.
 During your appointment, we will ask you about your symptoms and your medical history.
-Your doctor will also perform a careful exam and strive to learn about your goals for treatment.
+We will also perform a careful exam and strive to learn about your goals for treatment.

 PRP is generally classified as a middle-ground treatment, meaning that it is more powerful than things like rest and bracing, but it is not as extreme as options like surgical intervention.
 Our team will consider your medical condition and your personal preferences before we make any treatment recommendations.